TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/12 - 2 Kings/2 Kings 10/2 Kings 10.14.md

 ---

-And he said, Take them alive.
-And they took them alive, and slew them at the pit of the shearing-house, even two and forty men; neither left he any of them.
+He said, "Take them alive!"
+They took them alive, and killed them at the pit of the shearing house, even forty-two men.
+He didn't leave any of them.